oat-sa/tao-core/install/README.txt

   - magic_quotes_gpc Off (PHP >= 5.4)
   - required extensions: mysql, mysqli, curl, json, gd, zip (or compiled with zip support on Linux)

- MySql server cofiguration:
+ MySQL server configuration:
   - version >= 5.0

 ## INSTALL TAO ##
- - copy TAO distribution in your web folder (the DOCUMENT ROOT of your virtual host is recommended)
+ - Copy TAO distribution in your web folder (the DOCUMENT ROOT of your virtual host is recommended)
- - check the web sever permissions
+ - Check the web server permissions
  - In your web browser open the page http://your-host/tao/install/ and fill out the form